-STEMed Academy is our May Qualification Grant Recipient
+STEMed Academy is our May Amber Grant Recipient

 Read our interview with Emily below to learn about her unique story and business.

 ES: Though still in its early stages, the story of STEMed Academy truly begins 20 years ago.
 As children, we are always asked what we want to be when we grow up, and when I was first called upon to share my hopes for the future there was no doubt in my mind: I wanted to be a teacher.
 While other children played House with their toys and dolls, I played School–complete with worksheets, homework, and pop quizzes.
 Every September a new teacher asked us that question.
 “What do you want to be when you grow up?”
 Every year my answer was the same.
 The years flew by as I prepared myself for my future career, my future classroom.

 Something scary happens when “What do you want to be when you grow up?” suddenly requires a real answer; like the moment you are filling out a college application and have to pick a major.
 This was it.
 This was my moment.
 Of course, in all my years of planning on becoming a teacher, I had never once considered what exactly it was that I wanted to teach.
 After two years of bouncing around departments at my local community college, I was finally asked a new question: “What have you enjoyed the most so far?”
 Easy.
 The Introduction to Geology class I had taken during my first semester.
 And that was that.
 I declared my major, finished my classes, and transferred to a four year college.
 I ended up enjoying my science classes so much that I didn’t even hesitate when my advisor asked if I wanted to continue on for my Master’s Degree with him.